 General Employees Plan benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
 Two methods are used to compute benefits for PERA's Coordinated and Basic Plan members.
 The retiring member receives the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
 Under Method 1, the annuity accrual rate for a Basic Plan member is 2.2 percent of average salary for each of the first ten years of service and 2.7 percent for each remaining year.
 The annuity accrual rate for a Coordinated Plan member is 1.2 percent of average salary for each of the first ten years and 1.7 percent of average salary for each remaining year.
-Under Method 2, the annuity accrual rate is 2.7 percent of average salary for each remaining year.
 Under Method 2, the annuity accrual rate is 2.7 percent of average salary for Basic Plan members and 1.7 percent for average salary for Coordinated Plan members for each year of service.
 For members hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
 For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.

 Benefit increases are provided to benefit recipients each January.
-Beginning in 2019, the postretirement increase will be equal to 50 percent of the cost-of-living adjustment (COLA) announced by the SSA, with a minimum increase of at least 1 percent and a maximum of 1.5 percent.
+The postretirement increase is equal to 50 percent of the cost-of-living adjustment (COLA) announced by the SSA, with a minimum increase of at least 1 percent and a maximum of 1.5 percent.
 Recipients that have been receiving the annuity or benefit for at least a full year as of the June 30 before the effective date of the increase will receive the full increase.
-For recipients receiving the annuity or benefit for at least one month but less than a full year as of the June 30 before the effective date of the increase.
+Recipients receiving the annuity or benefit for at least one month but less than a full year as of the June 30 before the effective date of the increase will receive a reduced prorated increase.
 For members retiring on January 1, 2024, or later, the increase will be delayed until normal retirement age (age 65 if hired prior to July 1, 1989, or age 66 for individuals hired on or after July 1, 1989).
 Members retiring under Rule of 90 are exempt from the delay to normal retirement.